 Echeveria are members of the Crassulacae family and their care is similar to sedum and kalanchoes.
 Most remain fairly small but there are some exceptions that will grow to a couple of feet.

-To grow echeveria, keep an eye on the light, don’t over-water and make sure it’s not too cold.
-Here are some growing tips
+While the plant care needs vary from one species to another, these general requirements apply: To grow echeveria, keep an eye on the light, don’t over-water and make sure it’s not too cold.

 Like most succulents, echeveria love full sun outdoors and need a sunny window if you grow them as an indoor plant.
 In very hot climates, they may need some protection from full midday sun.

 When you bring the plant outdoors in the warm weather, try to acclimatize it to the sun by gradually giving it more and more sunlight each day.
 If you move it from indoors to outside and place it in full sun right away, it could scorch the leaves.

 A plant that gets the right amount of light will be a compact rosette.
 If your echeveria starts to stretch and grow into a tall, spindly plant, it means that the succulent is not getting enough light.